typesense/typesense-website/docs-site/content/guide/reference-implementations/nl-search-restaurants.md

+---
+description: "Search restaurants with free-form language that Typesense and an LLM translate into structured keywords, filters, and sort parameters."
+---

 # Natural Language Search restaurants

 This demo restaurant search showcases the **Natural Language Search** feature of Typesense.
 This allows users to type a free-form sentence into the search bar.
 Typesense then leverages **Large Language Models** (LLMs) to understand users' intent, automatically translating the natural language query into structured search parameters like filters, sort orders, and relevant keywords.